synox/spark-transport-display/README.md

 ## Getting started with the firmware
 You have to change some settings in [application.ino](firmware/application.ino), in the method ``setup``.

-First, you have to change some location and API-Key information in the method ``setup``:

-Setup the display acording the your wiring:
+Firstly, setup the display acording the your wiring:

 	lcd = new Adafruit_CharacterOLED(OLED_V1, D0, D1, D2, D3, D4, D5, D6);